drshahizan/special-topic-data-engineering/assignment/API/submission/Regex/Report_Regex.md

 ```python
 df.to_csv('vaccination.csv',index=False)
 ```
-<h2>Part 2 Store the CSV file in MongoDB</h2>
+<h2>Part 2: Store the CSV file in MongoDB</h2>
-In this part, the steps to store CSV file in MongoDB will be shown.
+In this part, the steps to store CSV files in MongoDB will be shown.

 <h3>Step 1: Import the libraries</h3>
-Install and import pymongo library to interact with the MongoDB database. csv library is used for import csv file.
+In order to effectively interface with the MongoDB database, it is imperative to first install and import the pymongo library.
+Furthermore, the csv library is utilized to facilitate the importation of CSV files.

 ```python
 !pip install pymongo